 Pre-professional Programs Pre-professional programs are a personal and professional development path that students pursue alongside completion of their degree requirements.
 Students should work closely with the program advisor to plan a course of study and select a major that will adequately prepare them for the professional school(s) of their choice.
-Students wishing to prepare for professional school (s) of their choice.
-Students wishing to prepare for professional school sch
+Students wishing to prepare for professional schooling may enter one of the following programs.